This article about Reviewing the SlumberPod Privacy Pod was written by baby travel expert Celine Brewer and may contain affiliate links.

 Not only that, but the SlumberPod fits over some of the most popular toddler travel beds.

-Setting up the SlumberPod is as simple as putting together two poles (similar to tent poles), putting them through the loops then inserting them into the the pole pockets.
-It comes with a set of instructions with images attached to the bag, so you’ll never lose them.
+The easy to read set up instructions are attached to the bag, so you’ll never lose them.
 They also have a YouTube video with a SlumberPod Setup Demo to help.

-I can speak from experience, that it’s pretty easy to set up.
+I can speak from experience, that the SlumberPod is pretty easy to set up.
 I had no issues doing it on my own, but it would be even easier with two people.

-Keep in mind, the SlumberPod is not intended to be used outside, but instead is approved for indoor use only in a climate-controlled and well-ventilated area.
-To help with the airflow, open the SlumberPod vents once baby is asleep or as the room gets darker.
+Note that the SlumberPod is not intended to be used outside, but instead is approved for indoor use only in a climate-controlled and well-ventilated area.

-In addition, the SlumberPod was designed for use with baby travel cribs, pack n plays and toddler travel cots.
+In addition, the SlumberPod was designed for use with baby travel cribs, Pack n’ play cribs and toddler travel cots.
 It was not designed for use with full sized cribs.

-Please see the SlumberPod site for all safety information and precautions.
+Please see the SlumberPod website for all safety information and precautions.

 Do not use the SlumberPod with babies 4 months or younger.

-Other travel cots for toddlers, depending on their dimensions, will fit equally as well with the SlumberPod.
+Other travel cots for toddlers, depending on their dimensions, will fit equally as well inside the SlumberPod.
 The Regalo My Cot portable toddler bed is another one that works well with the SlumberPod.

-How to get my baby or toddler to sleep in the SlumberPod?
+How do I get my Baby or Toddler to Sleep in the SlumberPod?

-We always recommend testing new baby travel gear out at home before actually traveling with it.
+For all new baby travel gear, we always recommend testing it out at home before actually traveling with it.
+This is especially important with travel great for your baby’s sleep.
 It will be worth the effort to set it up, test it out and see how your baby or toddler reacts.

-When you get your SlumberPod, set it up in a spot where your toddler or baby can explore.
+When you first get your SlumberPod, set it up in a spot where your toddler or baby can explore inside.
 Let them check it out and play in it.
-Once they are comfortable with going in it, try it out for a nap.
+Once they are comfortable with being inside the SlumberPod, try it out for a nap.